XGovFormBuilder/digital-form-builder/README.md

  * [(Optional) text does not appear for optional fields which are shown when a list item is selected](https://github.com/XGovFormBuilder/digital-form-builder/issues/31)
  * [Re-ordering of list items doesn't work](https://github.com/XGovFormBuilder/digital-form-builder/issues/25)
  * ["reactify" forms](https://github.com/XGovFormBuilder/digital-form-builder/issues/18)

-### Developer only features ⚠️

-There are some features that we do not want to expose (for fear of wide adoption), as they are not complete or have accessibility issues.
-Please use these with caution.

-- Conditionally revealing of fields based on checkbox/radio selection.
-  - This is a known accessibility issue. https://github.com/alphagov/govuk-frontend/issues/1991.
-NVDA, JAWS and VoiceOver (currently most popular screen readers) all have varying levels of support for checkboxes and radios.
-It is breaking WCAG 2.1A compliance.
-  - If you would like to use these, the runner will still support child components, you must add this to your JSON configuration manually.
-    - Static lists (inside a Radios/Checkboxes Field component)
-      ``` json5
-      { // Component object, other keys stripped for brevity
-        ...
-        "type": "RadiosField",
-        "values": {
-          "type": "static",
-          "valueType": "string",
-          "items": [
-            { "label": "Item 3", "value": "13", "children": [{ ...subcomponent }] }
-          ]
-        }
-      }
-      ```
-      where `{ ...subcomponent }` is any valid `Component` object
-    - Global lists
-      ``` json5
-      { //List object, other keys stripped for brevity
-        ...
-        "items": [
-          { "text": "a", "value": "a", "description": "a",
-            "conditional": {
-              "components":[{ ...component }]
-            }
-          }
-        ]
-      }
-      ```
-      where `{ ...subcomponent }` is any valid `Component` object